-In this case study, Darrel Evans takes an in-depth look at the email nurturing sequence for one of Yokel Local's clients.
+In this case study, Darrell Evans takes an in-depth look at the email nurturing sequence for one of Yokel Local's clients.
 Darrell analyzes the client's buyer persona and how that determines the headlines and email content that's created for the workflow's nurturing sequence.